-The NOFO/RFP for STAR NET was competitively bid in FY 2018.
-The administrative agents submit an annual report that outlines the number of people attending trainings, the number of trainings, and feedback received from trainings.
-The project directors are working with an external evaluator to discuss what types of data can be collected to connect their work to student-level data.
-Data is submitted to external evaluators at the close of each fiscal year to develop the end of year report.
+A NOFO/RFP for STAR NET was competitively bid in FY 2023.
+Administrative agents submit an annual report that outlines the number of people attending trainings, the number of trainings, and feedback received from trainings.
+Project directors work with external evaluators to discuss what types of data best reflect their work.
+Data is submitted to external evaluators at the close of each fiscal year to develop an end-of-year report.